ringcentral/ringcentral-web-phone/README.md

 Not yet implemented.
 Could be done by dialing \*83.
 The account should be enabled for barge/whisper access through system admin.

-### Upgrade Procedure from v0.4.X to 0.5.0
+### Upgrade Procedure from v0.4.X to 0.6.0

-- SDK constructor now allows to add custom UA Configuration parameters like `sessionDescriptionHandlerFactory` , `sessionDescriptionHandlerFactoryOptions` ,  `wsServerReconnectionTimeout` ,  `wsServerMaxReconnection`, `connectionRecoveryMaxInterval` and `connectionRecoveryMinInterval`
+- SDK constructor now allows to add custom UA Configuration parameters like `sessionDescriptionHandlerFactory` , `sessionDescriptionHandlerFactoryOptions` ,  `maxReconnectionAttempts` ,  `reconnectionTimeout`, `connectionTimeout`

 - SDK now handles rendering HTML Media Elements.
 Pass remoteVideo and localVideo elements via SDK constructor

+- SDK also offers to addTrack() to handle remoteVideo and localVideo elements outside the constructor too

 #### Initialization